 Dr. Parvin Shafa a dermatologist in Irvine, Orange County is an expert in diagnosing and treating different types of headaches including migraine headaches.
 Her expertise is the use of Botox and Dysport injection, not only for anti-aging, but also in the treatment of botox for migraines, which is now approved by the FDA.

 Dr. Parvin Shafa suffers from migraines herself, allowing her to understand how debilitating they can be.
 Her strong background in medicine helps her make the correct diagnosis and gives her the ability to provide appropriate treatment.
 Dr. Parvin Shafa has had hands-on experience with Botox injections for migraine headaches since 1996.

 What is a Migraine headache?

 A migraine is a type of vascular headache typically characterized by throbbing pain on one side of the head.
 The pain may be accompanied by nausea or vomiting and sensitivity to light, sound, and or touch.
 Attacks can last from four to 72 hours and be debilitating.
-Alcohol, certain foods, changes in sleep patterns, stress, menstruation, smells, bright lights and changes in barometric pressure are some of the things that can trigger a migraine in
+Alcohol, certain foods, changes in sleep patterns, stress, menstruation, smells, bright lights and changes in barometric pressure are some of the things that can trigger a migraine in susceptible people.

 Killing two birds with one stone!